Options trading. Understanding option pricing

 Conclusions on the option pricing theory

 Long-term successful option trading is impossible without understanding the basic components of options pricing.
-When choosing real options, first of all it is necessary to remember that options time value is always decaying during the options lifetime.
+When choosing what options to buy today, first of all it is necessary to remember that options time value is always decaying during the options lifetime.
 Apart from this, when exercising options you should understand whether this option is ITM or OTM.
 Finally, you should remember that market volatility influences options prices.
 So, the combination of these three elements determines options pricing.